BYD Seal vs Western Rivals: An In-Depth Look at Blade Battery Tech

 Real-world data shows that vehicles utilizing these integrated platforms can achieve a volume utilization of 66%, compared to the 40% to 50% seen in traditional modular designs.
 This allows for a sleeker profile without sacrificing cabin legroom, a common pain point in early EV conversions.

-Market Friction and Thermal Stability Pain Points
+Market Friction Points

 Many Western manufacturers still rely heavily on Nickel Manganese Cobalt (NMC) chemistries.
 While NMC offers high energy density, it faces three critical challenges: thermal runaway risks, high cost of materials, and faster degradation under consistent fast-charging cycles.